cpmech/gosl/doc/InstallationOnWindows.md

 ## [Option B] Installing from Sources

-Skip these steps if you have used the _installer_ already.
+Four tools are neccessary/recommended to work with Go/Gosl:
+* Python is used for plotting but the user does not need to explicitly call Python; it is run on the background to generate figures.
+* Lapack and SuiteSparse are required by the Linear Algebra package.
+* Git and Git Bash are convenient to work with Git Version Control System
+* Visual Studio Code (VS-Code) is a great tool to develop Go code (and more).

 *NOTE*: Git Bash is required for the commands below.
-Thus, see the section on installing Git and Bash above.
+Thus, see the section above regarding the installation of Git and Bash.

 ### Install Go and Set Environment Variable